 How We Tested Snowboard Boots

-While all GearJunkie snowboard boot testers frequent their local resorts, many of us are also diehard splitboarders and mechanized backcountry users with AIARE 2 level certifications, testing boots deep in unforgiving backcountry zones.
+While our snowboard boot testers frequent ski resorts, many of us are also diehard splitboarders and mechanized backcountry users with AIARE 2 certifications, testing boots deep in unforgiving backcountry zones.

 Leading the gear testing, Snowsports Senior Editor Morgan Tilton has been snowboarding since 2002.
-She’s also a backcountry splitboarder, snowmobiler, and pow surfer.
-Editor Austin Beck-Doss has been snowboarding since 2005.
+She’s a splitboarder, snowmobiler, and pow surfer.
+Contributor Austin Beck-Doss has been snowboarding since 2005.
+Other contributors include Nate Mitka and Mattie Schuler.

-While testing our boots we consider overall fit, stiffness level, durability, comfort, support, the outsole grip, and the lace design.
-We also take into consideration the most novel, objective-specific, popular, highly rated, and legacy products across a range of price points.
+While testing our boots, we consider overall fit, stiffness level, durability, comfort, support, outsole grip, warmth, insulation, odor resistance, heel loop, tread, and lace design.
+We also consider the most popular, highly rated, and legacy products across a range of price points, performance, and style.

-We’re confident this list is composed of the best snowboard boots on the market to serve a range of athletes, goals, and budgets.
+Otherwise, we’re confident this list includes the best snowboard boots on the market for a range of athletes, goals, and budgets.

 Buyer’s Guide: How to Choose the Best Snowboard Boots